Etternium/Space-War/README.md

 - Luka Mumelas
 - C19331903
 - TU984 / DT508
-- A fanmade imaginary creation of a sapce battle inspired by Starset lore.
+- A fanmade imaginary creation of a space battle inspired by Starset lore.
 The ships are autonomous agents and the scene runs completely by itself.
 The ending of the battle is always random as all ships operate autonomously.

 # Videos
 Video Demo: